Chisme: Women's meetups

 Monetization

-One of the hardest product decisions was messaging: in most social apps 1:1 messaging is free, but Chisme is built around group plans.
+One of the harder product decisions was messaging.
+In most social apps, 1:1 messaging is free.
+But Chisme is built around group plans, not direct conversations.
 Group chats inside plans remain free; direct 1:1 messaging requires a subscription.
+This keeps the focus on shared activities while supporting the business model.

 Growth & metrics